GSA/notifications-utils/README.md

 cloud.gov account, you can now set up the API project and get things running locally!

-First, clone the respository in the directory of your choosing on your machine:
+First, clone the repository in the directory of your choosing on your machine:

 ```sh
 git clone git@github.com:GSA/notifications-utils.git